alexandershaw4/PyBP-Py-BrainPlotter-for-AAL90/README.md

 # PyBP: (Py) Brain Plotter for AAL90

-The idea of this project is two-fold: first, I needed to be able to interpolate data from the 90-node AAL atlas onto subjects cortical meshs.
+The idea of this project is two-fold: first, I needed to be able to interpolate data from the 90-node AAL atlas onto subjects' cortical meshes.
 Second, I wanted to be able to plot both a functional overlay and a network (nodes & edges) simultaneously.

 Code version now uses a OpenGL, has traits(ui) rather than Tkinter interface and uses mayavi rather than matplotlib.
 Compiled version is still the old tkinter version (slow).